loginom/admin-guide-l10n/data-en/desktop/setup.md

 msiexec /i "LoginomPersonal_6.x.x_x64.msi" ключи_msi
 ```

-* `ключи_msi` — it is possible to find the allowable values executing the following command in the command line: `msiexec /?`.
+* `keys_msi` — it is possible to find the allowable values executing the following command in the command line: `msiexec /?`.
 The following commands can be especially useful:
    * `/l* "%TEMP%\loginom.msi.log"` — activation of the installation logging.
    * `/qn` — "silent" installation without graphic interface mapping.